 Other tours: There are two trolley tours, two ghost tours, a walking tour and horse-drawn carriage rides.
 Check the Galena web site.

-Accommodations and dining: For more see Galena getaway.
+Accommodations, dining and events: For more see Galena getaway.

 Information: Galena/Jo Daviess tourism, 877-464-2536.